Racing Ratings

 It is the trainer’s job to identify the horse’s optimum distance and then identify races for it to run in, and we track how each horse performs over certain distances.
 The horse could be a world-beater over five furlongs but hasn’t managed to place over a mile.
 These factors are taken into account when assigning a value to a selection for a specific race over a certain distance.

-What time do you update your Racing Ratings horse racing tips?
+What time do you update your Racing Ratings horse racing predictions?

 As you can see from the way our Racing Ratings are calculated, a lot of data is collected and analysed to provide these free horse racing tips.
 We publish the Racing Ratings on our website on this page at 8am every day of the year when horse racing occurs.